codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 * `Show latest comments` allows participants of a Scrum Poker session to see the most recent ten comments they are allowed to see.
 * `Show no comments` removes the section that displays comments on the Scrum Poker session page and thus shows no comments.

+#### Show Additional fields

+Decide which additional custom fields should be shown to participants during the Scrum Poker session to aid in an estimation.

+All custom fields that exist in your Jira instance can be selected and displayed.
+The order of the fields configured here equals the order when being displayed during the Scrum Poker session.

 #### Show Dropdown on Boards

 Decide whether to show the Scrum Poker dropdown on boards or not.